Yankees Vs. Athletics Prediction, Odds, Pick, How To Watch

 How To Watch Yankees vs. Athletics

-TV: YES (Yankees) / Bally Sports California (Athletics) / MLB Network (National)
+TV: YES (Yankees) / Bally Sports California (Athletics) / MLB Extra Innings

 Stream: MLB.tv